San Diego Region - Enforcement

 What We Do ...

-We serve to ensure compliance with State and Federal laws, regulations, policies, plans and permits in an effort to preserve, enhance, and restore the quality of California' s water resources.
-Potential formal enforcement actions are identified within Regional Board program/units for review by the Compliance Oversight Group (COG).
-The COG will prioritize and select violations for formal enforcement by the Compliance Assurance Team.
-The team will also regionally administer CIWQS (California Integrated Water Quality System) and sanitary sewer overflow databases, attend Compliance and Assurance Roundtable meetings, and provide in-house enforcement training.
+The Compliance Assurance Unit (CAU) serves to ensure compliance with State and Federal laws, regulations, policies, plans, and permits to preserve, enhance, and restore the quality of California' s water resources.
+Potential formal enforcement actions are identified within Regional Board programs/units for review by the Compliance Oversight Group (COG).
+The COG will prioritize and select violations for formal enforcement by the CAU.
+The CAU also provides in-house enforcement training, acts as the central dispatch of CalEPA environmental complaints, and the liaison with various multi-agency environmental task forces, and the Statewide Enforcement Roundtable meetings.

 Why We Do It ...